This post contains affiliate links.

 Here’s what you’ll need

-- Egg Whites: Follow that up with 2 egg whites (about 1/3 cup of egg whites from a carton).
+- Egg Whites: Follow that up with 2 liquid egg whites (about 1/3 cup of egg whites from a carton).

 - Cinnamon: You can also add ½ tsp of cinnamon (or even go spice crazy with a pinch of nutmeg and cloves).